esjeon/rice-va11halla/README.md

 # Contributing

+See TODO.md for things that you could do.

 People who contributed are listed in the CONTRIBUTORS.md file.

 If you want to contribute, please use [the suckless coding style](http://suckless.org/coding_style)!
+For indentation please use 4 spaces.